ForgeRock/axiad/SCIM/README.md

 ### 1. Axiad SCIM Connector Configuration

-1. Log into the ForgeRock Identity Management console.
+1. Log into the ForgeRock Identity Management console
 2. Click `CONFIGURE` on the menu bar and select `CONNECTORS`.
-AxiadSCIMConnector will be avaiable as shown
+AxiadSCIMConnector will be available as shown

    ![Axiad SCIM Connector |10x10](./images/axiad_scim_connector.png)

 3. Click on the `Axiad SCIM Connector`

    3.1.
 Configure the `SCIM Endpoint` under `Base Connector Details` section as shown.
-If you don't have the SCIM endpoint please contact [Axiad Customer Success Representative](mailto:customer.success@axiad.com).
+If you do not have the SCIM endpoint please contact [Axiad Customer Success](mailto:customer.success@axiad.com)

    ![SCIM Endpoint](./images/scim_endpoint_config.png)

    3.2.
 Configure the `Authentication token` under the `Additional Options` section as shown.
-If you don't have the token please contact [Axiad Customer Success Representative](mailto:customer.success@axiad.com).
+If you do not have the token please contact [Axiad Customer Success](mailto:customer.success@axiad.com)

    ![Authentication Token](./images/authentication_token_config.png)

    3.3.
 Click on save.

 ### 2. Axiad SCIM Connector mappings Configuration
    Click `CONFIGURE` on the menu bar and select `Mappings`.
-Axiad SCIM mappings will be available as showna
+Axiad SCIM mappings will be available as shown

    ![Axiad SCIM Mappings](./images/axiad_scim_mappings.png)